RetroVortex/Judgion/README.md

 - X: [@judgion](https://x.com/judgion)
 - Instagram: [@judgionmma](https://instagram.com/judgionmma)

 When citing this work, please reference the repository as shown in the `CITATION.cff`.
 You can contact me through social media or via email at: [judgion@gmail.com](mailto:judgion@gmail.com).
+You can find the paper in this repository, as **paper.pdf**.

 ## Installation